Mom sees son on news 1 year after reporting him missing - NewsBreak

 A woman contacted Nexstar’s WREG after she saw the story on the news.
 She identified herself as his mother, and said it had been a year since she had seen her son.
 She said she reported him missing last summer to police in Senatobia, Mississippi.

 “I started crying,” she said.
 “I wish he would come home.
 I want to see him.
 I’m not mad at him.
 I just want him in my house.
-I want him to be here with me.”3-year-old dies after going over falls in North Carolina
+I want him to be here with me.”‘Surrendering is the hardest’: Local man shares his road to becoming sober

 His mother claims he ran away after she grounded him for misbehavior.